dogweather/forkful/content/en/swift/html-and-the-web/parsing-html.md

   \ this\u2026"
 lastmod: '2024-03-13T22:45:00.394441-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing HTML refers to the process of breaking down and interpreting the\
-  \ structure of HTML content, typically to extract specific data or manipulate this\u2026"
+summary: Parsing HTML refers to the process of breaking down and interpreting the structure of HTML content, typically to extract specific data or manipulate this content programmatically.
 title: Parsing HTML
 weight: 43
 ---